kobirhumayun/finance_management/README.md

 ## Security
 - No service in this stack publishes host ports; only the shared edge Nginx service faces the public internet.
-- Secrets remain in `.env` and are injected at runtime via Compose.
+- Secrets remain in the selected environment file and are injected at runtime via Compose.
 - API, MongoDB, and Redis run exclusively on the internal `finance-management_net` and are unreachable from other applications or the host.

 ## Central Nginx (shared across apps)